LiymLab/cfDNAanalyzer/README.md

                 If not provided, the 377 TF binding site lists from the referenced Nucleosome Profile paper will be used (xxx).

+-- Options for Promoter Fragmentation Entropy (PFE)
+  -T  FILE      A TAB-delimited TSS sites gene information file without any header.
+                The file must have six columns: (1) chromosome, (2) 1-base TSS coordinate, (3) Hugo symbol of the gene corresponding to the TSS, (4) Category (e.g., WGS), (5) gene transcript strand (+1/-1) and (6) a column for TSS ID (e.g., for genes with multiple TSS, this should be geneID_1, geneID_2, etc.)
+                If not provided, 20139 genes in TSS sites from the referenced Promoter Fragmentation Entropy paper will be used.
--- Options for Promoter Fragmentation Entropy (PFE) --PFE  STR    Addtional parameter setting for PFE analysis.
+  --PFE  STR    Addtional parameter setting for PFE analysis.
-                The full parameter list is available by running xxx.[optional]
+                The full parameter list is available by running `Rscript cfDNAanalyzer/Epic-seq/code/runEPIC.R -h`.[optional]

 -- Options for TSS Coverage (TSSC)
   -u  INT                    Number of base pairs upstream of TSS used for calculating TSSC.
 Default: [1000]